postsharp/PostSharp.Community.HelloWorld/README.md

 2. Change the text "PostSharp.Community.HelloWorld" in all files to the name/namespace of your add-in.
 3. Replace the `HelloWorldAttribute` in `PostSharp.Community.HelloWorld` with any attributes or classes that you want the user of your add-in to be able to access at IntelliSense time, build time and possibly runtime.
 4. Update the class `HelloWorldTask` in `PostSharp.Community.HelloWorld.Weaver` with the code of your add-in.
+5. Delete `LICENSE.md` or change it a license of your choice.

 Then, if you want to distribute the add-in as a NuGet package:
 1. Update any other files, such as the `nuspec` file.